LambdAurora/lambdaurora.github.io/src/tutorials/c/pointer_arithmetic.md

 Currently, computers have multiple kind of memories: RAM, CPU caches, HDDs, SSDs, etc.

-Most of those memories can be seen as a contiguous array, where each element of the array represents a byte.
+For a programmer, most of those memories can be seen as a contiguous array, where each element of the array represents a byte.
 A memory address can be seen as an index to one of those bytes.
 In reality it's a little bit more complex since a kernel, and other computer parts, will treat those slightly differently, either for optimization, or for abstraction.